 - enlarge the breasts

 While there may be some risks to TRT, there are risks to low testosterone levels as well.
-These include a higher risk of stroke, heart attack, and hip fracture.
-Therefore, it's best to check with your doctor.
-If you have male hypogonadism or a truly low testosterone level, TRT may be the best option for you.
+These include a higher risk of:

 - Maintain a healthy weight.
-Overweight men are more likely to have low testosterone levels, but losing weight can bring testosterone back up.
+Overweight men are more likely to have low testosterone levels.
+Losing weight can bring testosterone back up.

 - Exercise regularly.
-Sedentary men tend to have reduced levels of testosterone, as the body doesn’t need it as much.
-Weightlifting can stimulate testosterone production, but the key is regularly moving your body and using your muscles.
+Sedentary men tend to have reduced levels of testosterone, as the body doesn’t need testosterone as much.
+Weightlifting can stimulate testosterone production.
+The key is regularly moving your body and using your muscles.

 - Sleep 7-8 hours a night.
 Lack of sleep affects the hormones in your body.

 - Try vitamin D supplements.
-A 2011 study indicated that supplementing with vitamin D (about 3,300 IU a day) increased testosterone levels (Pilz et al., 2011).
+A 2011 study published in Hormone and Metabolic Research indicated that supplementing with vitamin D, about 3,300 IU a day, increased testosterone levels.